erhant/zkbrainfuck/README.md

   -num             # use numbers for input & output instead of runes
 ```

 You may find a few example Brainfuck codes in [here](./vm/sample).
 To run them, pass their paths via the `-path` option.
-By default, the VM will run `,+++++[-.]` which takes an input, increments it 5 times and then starts decrementing it, printing the value each time.
-Note that this implementation does not allow for underflows, neither for the program counter or memory pointer.
+Our VM does not allow for underflows, neither for the program counter or memory pointer.
+The default code `,[-]` simply takes an input and counts down, terminating when it reaches 0.

 ### From Code to Integers